Law enforcement investigating reports of a gun at H.M. King in Kingsville

 CORPUS CHRISTI, Texas — Police are on scene at H.M.
-King High School in Kingsville after receiving reports of a gun on campus.
+King Early College High School in Kingsville after receiving reports of a gun on campus.

 The Kleberg County Sheriff's Office confirmed to 3NEWS that law enforcement is on campus searching for the gun that students were reportedly passing around.